aderussell/aderussell.github.io/components.md

     	<h2><a href="https://github.com/aderussell/string-to-CGPathRef">string-to-CGPathRef</a></h2>
     	<h3 class="language">Objective-C</h3>
     	<h3 class="platform">iOS & OS X</h3>
-    	<p>A class that can produce CGPaths for single or multi-line NSAttributedStrings.</p>
+    	<p>A set of methods to produce CGPaths from single or multi-line NSAttributedStrings.
+Also available as a category for UIBezierPath for easier use in iOS.</p>
     </section>

     <section class="component">